muzammilbehzad/Students-Projects-ICS474-Big-Data-Analytics-Fall-2024/Project_202021840_202036960/README.md

 - [**`ICS474 Project Notebook- 202021840- 202036960 .ipynb`**](https://github.com/muzammilbehzad/Students-Projects-ICS474-Big-Data-Analytics-Fall-2024/tree/main/Project_202021840_202036960/Project.ipynb): Contain all codes, figures, results for the project
 - [**`ICS474 Project Report- 202021840- 202036960.pdf`**](https://github.com/muzammilbehzad/Students-Projects-ICS474-Big-Data-Analytics-Fall-2024/tree/main/Project_202021840_202036960/ICS474%20Project%20Report-%20202021840-%20202036960.pdf): This is a report that has the procedure followed in this project with the found results and some figures
 - [**`ICS474 Project Presentation- 202021840- 202036960.pptx`**](https://github.com/muzammilbehzad/Students-Projects-ICS474-Big-Data-Analytics-Fall-2024/tree/main/Project_202021840_202036960/ICS474%20Project%20Presentation-%20202021840-%20202036960.pptx): This is the presentation of the project that was conducted in class on Monday 11/18/2024
+- [**`Acron analysis.ipynb`**](https://github.com/muzammilbehzad/Students-Projects-ICS474-Big-Data-Analytics-Fall-2024/tree/main/Project_202021840_202036960/Acron%20analysis.ipynb): This is an extra analysis we did for the Acron data.
+It is added since there are some intresting resaults that were found.
+(We asked Dr.Muzzamil before uploading this file in class on Monday 11/18/2024)

 ---